j5ik2o/sbt-with-scalafmt.g8/README.md

 # A Giter8 template for sbt with scalafmt.

-Create a new project using giter8:
+Create a new project with supporting scalafmt using giter8:
+(Support Formatting on Compile)

 ## preparing